locationtech/udig-platform/docs/user/en/Map Decoration page.rst

    :align: center
    :alt:

-After a map decoration has been added to your map it may be customized using the `Style Editor dialog <Style%20Editor%20dialog.html>`_.
+After a map decoration has been added to your map it may be customized using the :doc:`Style Editor dialog`.

 Several options are available: